Watch Our FREE Training

 However, that isn’t necessarily an issue.

 The wholesale real estate formula is designed to provide a ballpark MAO when flipping houses or looking at potential transactions.
 A truly successful wholesaler - whether a beginner or an expert - will scan the markets constantly for new opportunities.
-The wholesale offer formula should be used as a guide, rather than a heaven-set rule of life.
+The wholesale offer formula should be used as a guide, rather than a hard-and-fast rule of life.

 How Do You Figure Wholesale Real Estate Fees?